 Moving on.
-I decided to go ahead and apply for Bank of America Premium Rewards Credit Card (find more details and direct link here) Basically, the bonus represents at least $400 in profit, possibly more if I utilize airline incidentals credit.
+I decided to go ahead and apply for Bank of America Premium Rewards Credit Card (pays us commission, find more details here) Basically, the bonus represents at least $400 in profit, possibly more if I utilize airline incidentals credit.
 So, it’s definitely a decent offer.
 I applied in my name and few days later found out that the app was denied by checking status online.

 I figured I would try applying in my husband’s name.
 Same story.
 The reason for all three denials: too many recently opened accounts.
 That is a tough objection to overcome during reconsideration process.

 A bait for my reader Cheapblackdad, who has been MIA lately!